fphilipe/psql2csv/README.md

-    -h, --help             show this help, then exit --delimiter=DELIMITER  use a different delimiter than comma (e.g. $'\t' for tab) --encoding=ENCODING    use a different encoding than UTF8 (Excel likes LATIN1) --no-header            do not output a header
+    -h, --help             show this help, then exit --delimiter=DELIMITER  use a different delimiter than comma (e.g. $'\t' for tab) --null=NULL            specify a string that represents a NULL value (defaults to nothing) --encoding=ENCODING    use a different encoding than UTF8 (Excel likes LATIN1) --no-header            do not output a header
     --dry-run              print the query that would be run without running it